study-groups/ds-study-group/concepts/readme.md

 # Data Science Concepts

 ## Statistics
+- [Correspondence Analysis](https://www.mathematica-journal.com/2010/09/an-introduction-to-correspondence-analysis/).
+"Cross tabulations (also known as cross tabs, or contingency tables) often arise in data analysis, whenever data can be placed into two distinct sets of categories.
+In market research, for example, we might categorize purchases of a range of products made at selected locations; or in medical testing, we might record adverse drug reactions according to symptoms and whether the patient received the standard or placebo treatment."

-- [Omnibus test](https://en.wikipedia.org/wiki/Omnibus_test).
+https://www.mathematica-journal.com/2010/09/an-introduction-to-correspondence-analysis/- [Omnibus test](https://en.wikipedia.org/wiki/Omnibus_test).
 Omnibus tests are a kind of statistical test.
 They test whether the explained variance in a set of data is significantly greater than the unexplained variance, overall.
 One example is the F-test in the analysis of variance.
 - [Akaike information criterion (AIC)](https://en.wikipedia.org/wiki/Akaike_information_criterion)The Akaike information criterion (AIC) is an estimator of the relative quality of statistical models for a given set of data.
 Given a collection of models for the data, AIC estimates the quality of each model, relative to each of the other models.
 Thus, AIC provides a means for model selection.

 - [Maximum Likelihood Estimation](https://towardsdatascience.com/a-gentle-introduction-to-maximum-likelihood-estimation-9fbff27ea12f).
 "In statistics, maximum likelihood estimation (MLE) is a method of estimating the parameters of a statistical model given observations, by finding the parameter values that maximize the likelihood of making the observations given the parameters.
 MLE can be seen as a special case of the maximum a posteriori estimation (MAP) that assumes a uniform prior distribution of the parameters, or as a variant of the MAP that ignores the prior and which therefore is unregularized."